-When applying to the Melbourne Scholars Program, students nominate 6 subjects (classes) to guarantee they are accepted into four of them.
-After students are selected into the Melbourne Scholars Program by Caltech and apply to the University of Melbourne, course advisors at Melbourne will then review the requested subjects and confirm that they are available and appropriate.
+When applying to the Melbourne Scholars Program, students list 6 subjects (classes) to guarantee they are accepted into four of them.
+These should be listed in the proposed course list with the two primary option classes listed first, then other STEM, then HSS and then the 2 alternate classes After students are selected into the Melbourne Scholars Program by Caltech and apply to the University of Melbourne, course advisors at Melbourne will then review the requested subjects and confirm that they are available and appropriate.
 Melbourne could request additional information such as subject outlines or syllabi from previous Caltech classes to make sure students have the appropriate background.
 Students are allowed to change or drop subjects during the orientation period or first couple of weeks with the approval of the Director of Study Abroad, Lauren Stolper.
 Remember to choose subjects only from Semester 2.